chadhakala/chadhakala/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Java
+- 🔭 I’m currently working on PHP
-- 🌱 I’m currently learning Inheritance/ Polymorphism/Arrays
+- 🌱 I’m currently learning to how to host a domain and host a web server from a container
-- 👯 I’m looking to collaborate on new creative stuff particularly photoshop scripting
+- 👯 I’m looking to collaborate on making simple web applications
-- 🤔 I’m looking for help with photoshop scripts
+- 🤔 I’m looking for help with getting my unraid server on my domain 🤷🏼
-- 💬 Ask me about my cat 😸🤙
+- 💬 Ask me about why I'm the village idiot
 - 📫 How to reach me: CHADHAKALA AT GMAIL
 - 😄 Pronouns: CAT GOES BY HERMZ
-- ⚡ Fun fact: I LIKE RAMEN
+- ⚡ Fun fact: If I ask for help, I likely read the manual and still don't know what to do and/or needlessly striving for perfection.
 -->